yavuzemine/tesla-stock-price-classification/README.md

 Results
 The chosen model, logistic regression, achieved an ROC AUC score of approximately 0.95 on the test data.
 Feature importance analysis identified key indicators influencing the classification.

-Author
+Author : Emine Yavuz
-Your Name
-Contact: your.email@example.com
+Contact: emineyavuzgsu@gmail.com
-License
-This project is licensed under the MIT License.
+License : This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.